jfeltz/dash-haskell/README.md

   * **Local**

-    Documentation is stored in [dash](http://kapeli.com/dash) docsets on the filesystem, avoiding the need to query **often inaccurate** information from a remote resource such as *hackage*, *hoogle*, or *hayoo*.
+    Documentation is stored in [dash](http://kapeli.com/dash) docsets on the filesystem, avoiding the need to query **often inaccurate, version lagged** information from a remote resource such as *hackage*, *hoogle*, or *hayoo*.

   * **Resolved from Project Dependencies**